Why We Hide the Metrics (And Show You Two Things Instead)

 If the system gets it wrong (it's AI, not a mind reader), you can override it.
 Tell it "this is relevant" or "this isn't," and it learns your niche better over time.

-The point is: irrelevant keywords are filtered out before you ever see them.
+Irrelevant keywords are filtered out before you ever see them.
 The list you look at has already been trimmed to topics that make sense for your business.

 Why your growth stage changes everything